shahrzadkh/SBB_replicability/README.md

 # SBB_replicability
+# These are codes for running analyses of the following published work:

-The order of running the codes:
+#The order of running the codes:

 # A: 01_GLM_on_many_splits_SLURM_Version.py